sam-w-thomas/samwthomas.com/content/posts/spof-networkx-detection.md

 The ability to think of a TCP/IP Network as just a mathematical graph is underutilised by typical (network automation) engineers in my opinion.
 Graph theory is a well established field of mathematics, and converting a (computer) network to it's graphical state enables us to reap benefits at minimal cost.

 In this blog post, I introduce converting a (basic) network to a graph, at the IPv4 layer, using Cisco .cfg files.
-We can manuplate this graph to detect Single Points of Failure (SPoF) and audit network reliability.
+We can manipulate this graph to detect Single Points of Failure (SPoF) and audit network reliability.
 This will be the first post in using graphs to gain visibility into (computer) networks.

 GitHub Repository for NetApollo, Python implementation of the approach discussed: https://github.com/sam-w-thomas/NetApollo

-Is is worthwhile pointing out, networking modelling is already a well-practiced disicpline.
+Is is worthwhile pointing out, networking modelling is already a well-practiced discipline.
 This is just my contribution!

 ## Graph Theory
 Many Network Engineers, without a background in Computer Science, may scratch their head at what a 'graph' is?
 That's just a bar chart or something right?